In this section...

 3 hours per fortnight av.
 7 weeks p/y

-After Year 10 have complete their Citizenship Studies GCSE we teach an extended curriculum for term 6 to deliver lessons on some significant and essential topic areas as part of their wider development within the Cherwell community.
+Information for parents: As Year 10 have now completed their Citizenship Studies GCSE we have put together an extended curriculum for term 6 to deliver lessons on some significant and essential topic areas as part of their wider development within the Cherwell community.
 The lesson areas are identified below.
 Through these lessons students will learn a variety of new knowledge and skills.
 For example, students will be prepared for year 11 work experience, they will be developing communication skills (verbal, body language etc) and develop critical and analytical skills on topical legal issues.
+They will be self-reflecting on their own aspirations, behaviours and relationships with others in and outside of school.
+This personal development will contribute towards your child’s overall school experience and is part of their entitlement to receive carefully constructed lessons on these issues in a safe and supportive environment.
+We will also aim to continue using Google classroom to be able to sign post further sources of support for students as we recognise that many of these areas are highly sensitive.

 Theme